 The CAA negotiates with a major local employer who hires many graduates of the CAA programs to establish an on-site child care program with an ongoing capacity to serve 30 children of participants in an agency employment program.
-(Report as 1 project/initiative and 30 opportunities.)

-G. Accessible before-school and after-school program placement opportunities for lowincome families created, or saved from reduction or elimination
+G. Accessible before-school and after-school program placement opportunities for low-income families created, or saved from reduction or elimination